islomar/advanced-react-graphql-course/README.md

 ### Creating a Page Layout Component

 - Use `triggerSuggest` from VSCode for the automatic import.
+- `Warning: Failed prop type: Invalid prop `children`of type`object`supplied to`Page`, expected an array.`
+  - It expected an array, it is solved using `PropTypes.any` as the type for the children in the Page.

 ## Module 3: CSS and Styled Components